Konstantinos Koumas: In Vienna

 At the end of 1803, Anthimos Gazis took him along when he visited at summer, his birthplace.
 And Koumas wanted passionately to meet “the Enlightened Europe”.
 At the capital of Austria-Hungary, where he was the chaplain of a prosperous Greek community, he was included in his staff for the publication of his Greek dictionary.
-Also, Koumas was appointed as a private teacher to the wealthy merchant Stephanos Moschos (Στέφανος Μόσχος), while at the same time, he applied to the university, mainly attending math-related courses.
+Also, Koumas was appointed as a private teacher to the wealthy merchant Stephanos Moschos (Στέφανος Μόσχος), while at the same time, he applied to the University of Vienna, mainly attending math-related courses.
 With the still intense echo of the French Revolution, Vienna at the time was full of liberty and new ideas, it was a center of a spiritual and artistic movement, already having a university since 1365, while books, newspapers and magazines were being distributed in several languages.
 He himself is learning German.
 1807 was a rough year for Koumas, finding him in a formidable financial situation, after his father's death.